dhavalsalwala/risk-atlas-nexus-demos/gaf-guard/README.md

 For more information on ACP, visit the official [site](https://agentcommunicationprotocol.dev/introduction/welcome) or check out this [blog post](https://www.ibm.com/think/topics/agent-communication-protocol).

-## Risk Atlas Nexus
+## AI Atlas Nexus

-GAF Guard leverages resources and APIs from **Risk Atlas Nexus** to support key functions such as Risk Taxonomy, Risk Identification, Risk Questionnaire Predictions, Risk Assessment, and other AI Governance tasks.
-Risk Atlas Nexus serves as a central platform to unify and streamline diverse tools and resources related to the governance of foundation models.
+GAF Guard leverages resources and APIs from **AI Atlas Nexus** to support key functions such as Risk Taxonomy, Risk Identification, Risk Questionnaire Predictions, Risk Assessment, and other AI Governance tasks.
+AI Atlas Nexus serves as a central platform to unify and streamline diverse tools and resources related to the governance of foundation models.

-Check out the official repo of [Risk Atlas Nexus](https://github.com/IBM/risk-atlas-nexus).
+Check out the official repo of [AI Atlas Nexus](https://github.com/IBM/ai-atlas-nexus).

 ## Agentic Workflow
 The present agentic workflow is as shown below.